 All rod ends shall be secured with jam nuts tightened with sufficient torque to prevent the rotation.
-The jam nuts on rod ends do not need to be safety wired.
+The jam nuts on rod ends do not need to be safety wired or do not need to be flex-loc type of nut.